Microsoft OneDrive Document Editing

 Using OneDrive from the Repository

-For any Word files which are stored in the Files tab of a Vendor or Contract record, you can click the three dots on the right hand side of a document and select OneDrive.
-This will open up the Word document which can be viewed, edited, and saved back into Gatekeeper.
+For any Word files stored in the Files tab of a vendor or contract record, expand the 3 dots on a document and select OneDrive.
+You can then choose to open the document in your native browser, or, directly within your OneDrive app.

 Using OneDrive within a Workflow